BLUE-Flowing/Peptide2Mol/README.md

 The output will be saved in `../outputs`.

-> **Note:** The `ckpt` files are available for download via Google Drive.
-Generating one molecule typically takes about one minute on an H800 GPU.
+> **Note:** The `ckpt` files are available for download from the [release page](https://github.com/BLUE-Flowing/Peptide2Mol/releases/tag/v1.0).
+Generating one molecule typically takes about one minute on an A100 GPU.

 ---